 - The customer is increasingly dissatisfied with what is being delivered;

 - Escalation paths no longer seem to work;

 - It is often not clear what the reason for the occurrence of the symptoms is;

 - A negative mindset has arisen inside and/or outside the project.

 When you recognize one or more of these symptoms in a project, it is crucial to intervene quickly to prevent the project from actually derailing and the damage from getting even worse.

 There are many methods for dealing with projects that have derailed, but in my opinion symptom detection and adequate intervention are much more important to prevent derailments.

 Slower driving (or even pulling the emergency brake) is often the only justified option.
 The damage will first have to be investigated and then repaired.
 Repair actions must be planned before the train can resume its journey.
 Track renewal, extra staff on the train, switching points and changing routes once, disconnecting the wagon, good communication on the platforms.
 These are all actions that are regularly taken in the train world to prevent worse.

-The investigation of the damage within a project can be done by Mojeo by means of a project assessment.
-By having an independent company with project management specialists look at a project, an uncoloured vision is created.
-Mojeo can also support in organizing the repair actions, of course we do this in close cooperation with all stakeholders within the organisation.
-With one common mission: to put the project on track and keep it there!
+Investigating the damage within a project can be done by MOJEO by means of a project assessment.
+By having an independent company with project management specialists look at a project, an unbiased view is created.
+MOJEO can subsequently also support in organizing the recovery actions, of course in close cooperation with all stakeholders within the organization.
+With one common mission: Getting the project on track and keeping it there!